Yizhao-Chen/AABI_2024/README.md

 # AABI_2024

-Scripts to process and analysis data for the study: Global vegetation model growth sensitivities to climate significantly greater than observed
+Scripts to process and analysis data for the study: Global vegetation model growth sensitivity to climate significantly greater than observed

 Codes were prepared mainly using a mixture of R and Python during different developing periods.